mchaov/plugins-with-typescript-mobx-and-react/README.md

 ## Summary

+This architecture solves a particular problem.
+To enable the company using it to deliver faster.
+Time to market is important for the business.
+This approach enables you to do more granular code reuse by splitting a feature into it's useful components.
+You are free to develop N number of plugins in parallel on top of the same business logic, injected into the same view.

 ### What this architecture isn't

 - This is not a cure for cancer.
 - This is not how you do an entire application, but it shows how to plug stuff into one.
 - Knowledge of this is not going to make you a better developer if you are not one already.
-- If you don't understand the pros/cons of this architecture, you should stop YouTube and read books for a while.
+- If you don't understand the pros/cons of this architecture, you should stop with the YouTube videos and read books for a while.
+If you saw this presentation on YouTube - this point is still valid!
-- This is not panacea.
 - This is not going to solve world hunger.
-- This is not the answer for embedded systems or resource constrained environments (mobile web is an exception).
+- This is not the answer for embedded systems or resource constrained environments (mobile web could be an exception).
+Example: your car's brakes, MRI scanners, real-time systems such as heart monitors and your granma's bypass.

 ### Pros